 Please email the church office @ email@example.com if you are interested in being part of a small group!
 Let us know the day/time that works best for your schedule.

-Dear Friends, May 2016
+Dear Friends, June and July 2016

 Sunday Worship Schedule